ARION

 “I’m back here in the cargo bay,” responded a distant voice.

 When Clifton passed through another internal pressure door, he emerged into a spacious compartment, although it was hardly empty.
-Several cargo shipping containers were lined up side by side, bow to stern.
+Numberous cargo shipping containers were lined up side by side, bow to stern.
 These held the first batch of equipment to be off-loaded down to the surface.
-Each of the large containers on this load held modular perimeter fencing that would cordon off a six hundred forty acre site area as protection against local indigenous creatures that might be attracted to the commotion and work initiated by the intrusion of humanity.
+Each of the large containers on this load held modular perimeter fencing that would cordon off a six hundred forty-acre site area as protection against local indigenous creatures that might be attracted to the commotion and work initiated by the intrusion of humanity.
 This would be erected before anything else was built on-site.

 Floating beside a container tie-down was the silhouette of a creature that made Clifton momentarily pause, stirring his predatory instincts.
 Although of different breeds, both Sean and Dana Barringer had been transformed into rabbit hybrids.
 The male half of the married couple was an American Fuzzy Lop, and the tan and white buck seemed almost comical dressed in a pair of Arion’s minimalist shorts.